oasis-open/cti-stix-elevator/README.md

 **_It should not be used in a production environment, and should not be considered final._**

+**_Composite Indicator Expressions and Composite Observable Expressions are often intricate and ambiguous, and therefore cannot be converted to a STIX 2.0 pattern expression with complete fidelity.
+A best attempt is made, but any such expression should be inspected._**

 Please enter any comments on how to improve it into the issue tracker.

 ## Requirements